-Students will be assessed through continuous assessment work in forms of assignments, tests, homework and such exercises, as may be in conformity with the general norm in this University Continuous assessment shall have a weighting of 50% of the Final Mark in a Module/Double module.
-A Continuous Assessment mark of 50% will be required for each Module/Double module in order to sit for the examination.
+Students will be assessed through continuous assessment work in forms of assignments, tests, homework and such exercises, as may be in conformity with the general norm in this University Continuous assessment shall have a weighting of 50% of the Final Mark in a Course/Double course.
+A Continuous Assessment mark of 50% will be required for each Course/Double course in order to sit for the examination.